Zohaib140-cyber/Elevvo-Pathways/README.md

 scikit-learn → machine learning utilities

-statsmodels → time series decomposition and forecasting
+BeautifulSoup4 / requests → web scraping and parsing HTML

 🚀 How to Run